 Covid-19 vaccination of pregnant women began in Singapore on 8th June 2021.
 Pregnant women in Singapore were prioritized for Covid-19 Vaccination.

 Singapore still recommends Covid-19 vaccination for its population aged 6 months and older, but particularly for senior citizens.
+My latest article on Singapore.

-9. Taiwan’s Population Is Crashing with Deaths Far Outnumbering Births
+12. Taiwan’s Population Is Crashing with Deaths Far Outnumbering Births

 Taiwan’s population was estimated at 23.396 million in January 2025.